Employee Well-Being

 Younger generations, who make up the majority of the workforce today, are increasingly more open about their mental health needs.
 “Even before COVID hit, we were seeing stress levels on the rise.
 We realized new generations react to stress differently,” explained Meeuwsen-Nass at ASICS.

-To meet this trend, at Calm, we’re constantly innovating our user experience to be more personalized and intuitive to meet the needs of younger generations.
-We’re launching a new personalized experience soon—our members will find a custom daily plan to get them to the right mental health content at the right moment.
+To meet this trend, Calm is constantly innovating its user experience to be more personalized and intuitive, meeting the needs of younger generations.
+We’re launching a new personalized experience—our members will find a custom daily plan to get them to the right mental health content at the right moment.
 The more you interact with Calm, the better and more personalized your daily plan will become.

 2. A diverse workplace needs culturally relevant and DEIB-focused mental health support

 A successful future-of-work strategy supports diversity, inclusion, equity, and belonging (DEIB).
-Diversity of ideas and experiences drives innovation and creates better products to reflect a global customer base.
-To achieve it, every employee from every walk of life needs to feel included and supported—and this is critical to employee mental health and your company’s success.
+Diversity of ideas and experiences drives innovation and creates better products that reflect a global customer base.
+To achieve this, every employee from every walk of life needs to feel included and supported, and this is critical to employee mental health and your company’s success.

 Supporting a diverse workforce’s mental health needs requires offering culturally relevant mental health tools and content that resonates with everyone.
 We’re proud to have over 44% Black, Indigenous, and People of Color (BIPOC) narrators on Calm.
-These narrators are creating culturally relevant mental health content that is genuine and real.
-In fact, we’ve seen our listenership of BIPOC content grow more than 5x in the last three years–reflecting the demand and need for culturally relevant mental health content.
+These narrators create culturally relevant, genuine, and real mental health content.
+In fact, we’ve seen our listenership of BIPOC content grow more than 5x in the last three years, reflecting the demand and need for culturally relevant mental health content.

 3. A supportive mental health culture starts with mindful managers

-Third, a mentally healthy workplace culture starts with mindful managers—managers who are self-aware, who can regulate their emotions, and who pause before responding in difficult situations.
+Third, a mentally healthy workplace culture starts with mindful managers—managers who are self-aware, can regulate their emotions, and pause before responding in difficult situations.
 As with any successful employee program, organizations must find a way to engage leaders and managers.
-Fifty-eight percent of people say the biggest contributor to burnout is their manager.
-Research consistently demonstrates that mindfulness interventions create more effective leaders and more supportive workplace cultures.
+Fifty-eight percent of people say their manager is the biggest contributor to burnout.
+Research consistently demonstrates that mindfulness interventions create more effective leaders and supportive workplace cultures.

-Are you making employee mental health not just a topic of conversation but a true business priority?
+Are you making employee mental health a true business priority?

 As mental health needs in the workplace continue to evolve, and as the future of work progresses, we know we have much more to contribute to support employees and leaders everywhere.
 We’re excited about the decade ahead as we help organizations redefine what mental health support in the workplace looks like.